alanjfs/python-opengl/05-cube.rst

 Object creation
 -------------------------------------------------------------------------------

-We need to define what we mean by a *cube* since there is not such thing as as cube in OpenGL.
+We need to define what we mean by a *cube* since there is not such thing as a cube in OpenGL.
 A cube, when seen from the outside has 6 faces, each being a square.
 We just saw that to render a square, we need two triangles.
 So, 6 faces, each of them being made of 2 triangles, we need 12 triangles.